immarianaas/c-quiz-language/README.md

 ### Idea
 The programming language we designed and developed for this project is oriented to creating and manipulating interactive quizzes.

 The language supports 4 different types of questions: multiple-choice, true/false, short answer or long answer questions.
-It also allows the programmer to configure the way the quizz will be delivered, for example, through defining the order that the questions are shown, or defining a time limit for it.
+It also allows the programmer to configure the way the quizz will be delivered, for example, through defining the order that the questions are shown, or defining a time limit for it. (and for the questions themselves too)

-<div style="color: red">TODO: isto é só para o questionário ou para as perguntas???</div>

 The questions can be uploaded from files written in a second language developed in the scope of this projct, or can be created along with the other code.
 Both options coexist.